heroku/heroku-repo/README.md

 This will delete the contents of the build cache stored in the repository.
 This is done inside a run process on the application.

+### download_cache

+    $ heroku repo:download_cache -a appname

+This will download the contents of the build cache as a tarball.

 ### reset

     $ heroku repo:reset -a appname